Student-designed independent projects are those in which you

 Most scholars pursue their projects in Ithaca or the local area.
 We also expect that your mentor will be available in Ithaca to provide active mentoring to you throughout the summer.
 Make sure you discuss with your mentor whether they will be able to meet this expectation.
 In rare cases, students propose projects that require you to be at another location in order to complete it (e.g., conducting research in archives located in another city).
 In this case, your application must explain how you and your Faculty Mentor will stay in regular contact in order to meet the goals both of your project and of the Summer Scholar program.

 If your field-based or research project involves living human beings, whether in a face-to-face or online survey context, you have to submit the project design for review and approval by the Human Subjects Institutional Review Board at IC before your project begins in the summer.
-If you're not sure whether your project falls into this category, you can reach out directly to the IRB for clarification (firstname.lastname@example.org).
+If you're not sure whether your project falls into this category, you can reach out directly to the IRB for clarification (firstname.lastname@example.org) or attend one of their meetings.

 Professionally-focused internships are not generally supported through this program.
 Other types of projects may be considered.